 Content reuse.
 It’s one of the main themes in any conversation about intelligent content.
 It’s a key part of this definition, crafted by Ann Rockley, author of Managing Enterprise Content and founder of the annual Intelligent Content Conference:

 This article looks at the definition’s fourth element: reusability.
-(For an illustrated overview of all six elements, see the CMI SlideShare presentation, The Elements of Intelligent Content.)

 Even if you don’t plan to implement intelligent content immediately, you can benefit from exploring the meaning of reusable content.
 Content reuse is “the practice of using existing components of content in multiple ways,” as Ann describes it.
 Well-structured, semantically rich content can be easily retrieved – manually or automatically – for reuse.